-Compared to LED lighting or Fluorescent lamps or HID lighting fixtures like Metal Halide (MH), High Pressure Sodium (HPS) or Mercury Vapor (MV), Induction Lighting technology is proven to be the long life, energy saving and maintenance saving solution sought by store owners and facility managers.
+Compared to LED lighting or Fluorescent lamps or HID lighting fixtures like Metal Halide (MH), High-Pressure Sodium (HPS), or Mercury Vapor (MV), Induction Lighting technology is proven to be a long life, energy-saving, and maintenance saving solution sought by store owners and facility managers.

 First introduced and patented in 1891 by Nikola Tesla, Induction Lighting were always prized for their; high lumens per watt, low operating temperatures, crisp color, long lamp life and low lumen depreciation over their entire life.

 Induction lighting is the preferred light source in buildings and areas wherever replacement and maintenance of lights can be difficult.
 Areas like parking lots, industrial buildings, cafeterias, gymnasiums, signage, tunnels, cold storage units, bridges, street lighting, roadways, public spaces, etc

 Today, as communities and businesses search for ways to reduce energy consumption, Induction Lighting and LED are the two light sources offering real-world energy-saving potential.